Sign In Forgot Password

 MORE INFO

 For the month of March, we are emphasizing the Purim mitzvah of helping support individuals in need.
 Each week, we will collect different items* to donate to a range of amazing community partners.
-See below for the full schedule and join our Purim Mitzvah Moments Madness!
+See below for the full schedule!

-March 21: Diapers, wipes, formula or gently used baby/toddler items and clothes for the Postpartum Support Center.
+March 15: Diapers, wipes, formula or gently used baby/toddler items and clothes for the Postpartum Support Center (no car seats, please).

 *All items should be placed in the bins in our Justice Center (1st floor, off the Rodef Sholom Lobby).

-A special Mitzvah Moment: Come to the Purim Spiel on Sunday, March 16 and pick up a mishloach manot (a gift bag of food) from us to deliver to home-bound community members who are unable to celebrate with us in person.
+A special bonus Mitzvah Moment: Come to the Purim Spiel on Sunday, March 1 and pick up a mishloach manot (a gift bag of food) from us to deliver to home-bound community members who are unable to celebrate with us in person.

 What to expect

 An evening of zany, storytelling fun and merriment, beginning with a community dinner at 5:30pm.
 One of the primary themes of Purim is the upside-down nature of the holiday: a celebration in which we are encouraged to embrace a reality different from our norm.
-What's up is down, and what's down is up, and this year, it's all Inside Out!
+What's up is down, and what's down is up, and this year, it's all Shrek themed!

 About Purim